AdvancedXRay/XRay-Mod/README.md

 ## Use on public servers

 I **DO NOT** support the use of this mod on any public servers which do not allow this kind of mod.
-The mod **does** work on servers but I do not approve of, and will not, support anyone that attempts to use thid mod on servers.
+The mod **does** work on servers but I do not approve of, and will not, support anyone that attempts to use this mod on servers.
 I **do not** have the time to review each issue; I will simply close any issue with server connections in the crash log.

 If you wish to use this mod on private servers then that's on you.
-If you use this on public servers are banned then that's on you and I will **not** support your use of this mod in that way.
+If you use this on public servers and are banned then that's on you and I will **not** support your use of this mod in that way.

 ## A note on Optifine
 Currently, the mod does not and has not work with Optifine since MC `1.7.x`.
 I am not sure why the two mods do not work